 Mechanism of Injury (MOI)

-Usually forced external rotation of foot and ankle:
+Usually forced external rotation and dorsiflexion of foot and ankle:

 Athlete rapidly internally rotates in pivot on an externally rotated foot (similar to ACL injury MOI), or